North Cove, Washington: Coastal erosion

 By 1920, the Coast Guard decided to begin moving equipment from the military reservation to Tokeland, Washington due to erosion at North Cove (The United States Life-Saving Service merged with the United States Revenue Cutter Service to form the United States Coast Guard in 1915).
 The Willapa Bay Light was lost to erosion in 1940.
 By 1950, the entire station was in jeopardy of falling into the ocean, and the facility was relocated to Tokeland, with buildings being salvaged when possible but otherwise left to the ocean.

 By 2016, 60 residential properties and 537 land parcels totaling over 2018 acres had eroded into the ocean.
 North Cove has been nicknamed "Washaway Beach," and its loss of over 100 feet of land per year has led to it being labeled the fastest-eroding shoreline on the West Coast.

 The nearby communities of the Shoalwater Bay Indian Reservation and Tokeland have also been affected by the rapid erosion of the north shore of the bay.

 The community continues struggling to slow the rapid coastal erosion through ongoing efforts to maintain shorelines, including portions of Washington State Route 105.
-However, efforts to stabilize the shoreline using dynamic revetment, which employs natural materials such as driftwood and cobble to dissipate wave energy, are showing promise.
+Efforts to stabilize the shoreline using dynamic revetment, which employs natural materials such as driftwood and cobble to dissipate wave energy, are showing promise.
+In 2016, a life-long resident started dumping basalt cobble which creates a foundation for the driftwood and the dune vegetation.